Originally published: Oct 16th/2018; Updated: June 11th/2019

-Try new feeding position, perhaps holding baby upright so that the milk stays in the stomach!
+- Try new feeding positions, like holding baby upright so that the milk stays in the stomach!

-Although you have little control, slow down the feeding.
-Trying to feed in a calm atmosphere.
-If using a bottle, try different nipple with various size holes that can slow down the feed.
+- Although you have little control, slow down the feeding.
+Trying to feed in a calm atmosphere helps.
+If using a bottle, try different nipples with various size holes that can slow down the feed.

 Does my newborn need an iron supplement?

-No. Assuming that you ate well during your pregnancy, your baby has gathered a sufficient iron store to last for the first 6 months of life.
-There is no need to give a supplement of iron, unless there was birth complications or if your doctor indicated so.
+No. Assuming that mama ate well during pregnancy, baby has stored enough iron to last for the first 6 months of life.

-Baby got himself a nice iron reserve that will last for the first 6 months of life – no need for a supplement.
+Baby has a nice iron reserve that will last for the first 6 months of life – no need for a supplement.

 Does my newborn need water?

-Baby doesn’t need any water (or other fluid) until he eats solid food.
+Your baby doesn’t need any water (or other fluid) until they eat solid food.
 Stick to the milk (breast or formula).

 Baby doesn’t need water.
 Stick to milk!